kittykatattack/ga/README.md

 If you find something good, please help to make it better.
 Ga welcomes any and all contributions!
 +1 Bonus Points for removing code and simplifying the architecture. +2 Bonus Points for making the code easier to understand.
-The aim of this project is to help discover the least amount of code required to make the widest variety of games possible using the fewest number of components.
+The aim of this project is to discover the smallest universal set of reusable components required to make the widest variety of games possible with the least amount of code.
+We're searching for the primary colors, or fundamental alphabet of game design.
 Sound like fun??

 **Coding style**: Unconventionally, Ga uses **functional composition** patterns (the [module